Life Insurance Choices for Seniors17 minute read

 With everything else being equal, expect premiums for new policies to increase at least eight percent for every year of age.

-How Can You Find Affordable Life Insurance at Over 65 Years of Age?
+Affordable Life Insurance Over 65 Years of Age

 Before you decide if you should consider buying life insurance for senior citizens, you should also learn more about available options.
 If you purchase a policy with level premiums and benefits, you don’t have to worry about premium increases or coverage decreases as you age, while cost of new policies will most likely increase.